Normalization in Montessori

 When the child achieves the three levels or stages of normalization they are able to understand the ground rules of the Montessori Prepared Environment and gain an appreciation for learning.

-Normalization allows children to perform tasks prolonged periods of focus, coordinate with their peers, and develop discipline from within.
+Normalization allows children to perform tasks with prolonged periods of focus, coordinate with their peers, and develop discipline from within.